The Best Laptop for College in 2019: Could It Be a Tablet?

 This 2-in-1 Chromebook's aluminum-and-glass body makes it look a lot like a MacBook Pro.
 It has a 12.5-inch full-HD display, a Core m3 processor, and 4GB of RAM.
 It weighs just 2.6 pounds, measures 0.6 inches thick, and offers almost nine hours of battery life, so it's great for portability.
 It also features a full-size backlit keyboard, a microSD slot for expanded memory storage, and two USB-C ports (but no USB-A, so you'll need adapters for older peripherals).

-With a 15.6-inch full-HD display, solid build quality, and over eight hours of battery life, this may well be the best laptop for college students under $500.
+With a 15.6-inch full-HD display, solid build quality, and over 13 hours of battery life, this may well be the best laptop for college students under $500.
 This model includes multiple USB ports (both USB-A and USB-C), an HDMI port, and an SD card reader.
-At 5.06 pounds, it's a bit bulky, and the Core i3 processor and 4GB RAM mean it's OK for light multitasking only.
+At a little over five pounds, it's a bit bulky, and the Core i3 processor and 4GB RAM mean it's OK for light multitasking only.
 However, you can upgrade the RAM and storage drive fairly easily if you need to.

 If you're looking for a cheap ultraportable laptop that can handle simple tasks like browsing or typing papers, this one might be up your alley.
 Lightweight yet sturdy, the IdeaPad's 11.6-inch display features a 1366 x 768 resolution, which is typical for a budget laptop.
 This one comes with excellent battery life, lasting over 11 hours on a single charge.
 It also includes two USB-A ports, an HDMI port, and an SD card reader that allows you to expand its otherwise limited built-in memory.